 (3) Full container or 463L air pallet OCONUS shipments require active RFID tags using the same criteria as DOD shippers.
 These requirements are contract specific.

 c.
-Commercial vendors and carriers will provide ITV information to military ITV systems through EDI transactions.
+Commercial vendors and carriers will provide ITV information to military ITV systems through EDI transactions and/or those means identified in vendors' contracts.
 The requirement to provide this information must be included in all commercial contracts that involve shipping of military cargo.
-This policy requires current commercial movement contracts that are exercising option years be modified to incorporate this requirement.

 (1) When cargo is reconfigured at any point in the distribution process, the organization that performs the reconfiguration must ensure that appropriate documentation is adjusted to reflect the change and enable continued tracking of the items through AIS.

-(2) When cargo is transshipped from one liner to another, the personnel at the transshipment site are responsible for providing the transshipping information to the ITV systems.
-This is normally accomplished via EDI transactions.
+(2) When cargo is transshipped from one liner to another, the personnel, unit, or agency at the transshipment site is responsible for providing the transshipping information to the ITV systems via EDI transactions.

 a.
-The cost of implementing ITV is considered a cost of transportation, contingencies, and logistics and, as such, will be funded using operations and maintenance or contingency funds.
-Funding of ITV supplies such as RF tags and batteries is the cost of the owning unit.
+The Army considers the cost of implementing ITV as a normal cost of transportation, contingencies, and logistics using operations and maintenance or contingency funds.
+Funding of ITV supplies, such as RF tags and batteries, is the cost of the owning unit.
 In cases where Army Working Capital Fund (AWCF) activities provide the support, these activities will use AWCF cost authority to procure AIT equipment to enable ITV.

 b.
-If the originating activity is vendor/contractor operated, it is the responsibility of the procuring or contracting activity to provide and maintain sufficient equipment and training to support required ITV capabilities.
+If the originating activity is vendor and/or contractor operated, it is the responsibility of the procuring or contracting activity to provide and maintain sufficient equipment and training to support required ITV capabilities.

 c.
-The DCS, G-8 will oversee and manage the MDEPs for AIT funding.
-Efforts will be synchronized with DCS, G-3/5/7 ; Program Executive Office, Enterprise Information Systems; PM, Transportation Information Systems; and PM J-AIT to ensure that AIT requirements in support of ITV are identified and included in the budget request.
-This ensures managed expenditures and the effective use of funds to support ITV requirements.
+The DCS, G-4 and the DCS, G-8 will oversee and manage the MDEPs for AIT funding.
+Efforts will be synchronized with the DCS, G-3/5/7 ; Program Executive Officer, Enterprise Information Systems; and PD AMIS to ensure that AIT requirements in support of ITV are identified and included in the budget request.
+This process ensures management of expenditures and effective use of funds to support ITV requirements.

-The receiving activity is responsible for reporting receipt of shipment in the AIS and for returning tags in accordance with established policy per AR 56-4 .
+The receiving activity is responsible for reporting receipt of shipment in AIS and for returning RFID tags in accordance with established policy in AR 56-4 .
 Accountability and reuse of assets is critical to successful ITV execution.

-In-transit visibility begins at the point of origin and ends at the point of use.
-The source must ensure that all passenger, equipment and sustainment information is accurately annotated in the appropriate AIS.
+ITV begins at the point of origin and ends at the point of use.
+The originating source must ensure that all equipment and sustainment information is accurately annotated in the appropriate AIS.
 It is essential that the capability to associate this source data with specific shipment information in the transportation system is available.
-All node operators have a responsibility to ensure that cargo is properly tagged, linked with source data, and processed for ITV.
-Commercial carriers must transmit EDI reports at points or events designated in their contracts.
+All node operators have a responsibility to ensure that cargo is properly tagged, linked to the originated source data, and processed for ITV.
+Commercial carriers must transmit reports at points or events as designated in their contracts, using EDI and/or those means identified in their contracts.

 a.
 Origin to port of embarkation.

 (1) Unit move.
-Commanders must ensure accurate data are submitted to the appropriate AIS for both unit equipment and passengers.
-Installation Transportation Officers must plan and coordinate the AIT requirements and ensure movement is uploaded into the appropriate AIS/server.
+Commanders must ensure accurate data is submitted to the appropriate AIS for unit equipment.
+Installation transportation officers, in coordination with the units, must plan and coordinate the AIT requirements and ensure movement is uploaded into the appropriate AIS/RF ITV server.

 (3) Retrograde.
 The originating activity must upload retrograde information into the appropriate AIS and tag all materiel prior to departure.

 (1) Aerial port of embarkation.
-The A/DACG is responsible for Army operations at an aerial port of embarkation (APOE).
+The Arrival/Departure Airfield Control Group (A/DACG) will assist Army operations at an aerial port of embarkation (APOE).
 The A/DACG works in coordination with the Air Mobility Command, Contingency Response Group (CRG), which is responsible for airlift operations at the APOE, to ensure effective deployment airlift operations.
-These units support ITV by ensuring unit cargo and supplies are properly tagged, military shipping labels (MSLs) applied, and the data entered into the appropriate AIS upon arrival at and before departure from the APOE and additionally, ensuring that accurate data are submitted to the appropriate AIS for passengers.
+These elements support ITV by ensuring unit cargo and supplies are properly tagged using DD Form 1387 (Military Shipment Label) and the data entered into the appropriate AIS upon arrival at and before departure from the APOE.

 (2) Seaport of embarkation.
-The SDDC is the Army's primary seaport of embarkation (SPOE) manager for ports within the Defense Transportation System.
-The SDDC supports ITV by ensuring unit cargo and supplies are properly tagged MSL applied and the data entered into the appropriate AIS upon arrival at and before departure from the APOE and by ensuring that accurate data are submitted to the appropriate AIS for passengers.
-As unit equipment and supplies pass through the SPOE gates, tags are read and data are sent to a regional ITV server.
-When a vessel load is completed, SDDC coordinates with the Military Sealift Command, which reports vessel departure to GTN (or subsequent system).
+SDDC is the Army's primary seaport of embarkation (SPOE) manager for ports within DTS.
+SDDC supports ITV by ensuring unit cargo and supplies are properly tagged using DD Form 1387 and the data entered into the appropriate AIS upon arrival at and before departure from the SPOE.
+As unit equipment and supplies pass through the SPOE, RFID tags are read and data is sent to a regional RF ITV server.
+When a vessel load is completed, SDDC coordinates with the Military Sealift Command, which reports vessel departure to the IGC (or subsequent system).
 For commercial carrier shipments, the carrier will provide ITV movement data via EDI for transportation events designated in the contract.

 (1) Aerial port of debarkation.
-The A/DACG is responsible for Army operations at the aerial port of debarkation (APOD).
-The operation is coordinated by the senior logistics commander on the ground.
-The U.S. Air Force (USAF) CRG supervises the aircraft offload operations.
-The A/DACG escorts unit equipment to the holding area of the APOD.
-The A/DACG ensures commanders have properly tagged unit equipment and supplies, processes the equipment into the appropriate AIS, and coordinates with the CRG to ensure the data are transmitted to GTN (or subsequent system) within the allotted timeframe.
+The A/DACG will assist Army operations at the aerial port of debarkation (APOD).
+The senior logistics commander on the ground will coordinate all APOD operations.
+Air Mobility Command CRG supervises the aircraft offload operations.
+The A/DACG escorts unit equipment to and monitors unit equipment in the holding area of the APOD.
+The A/DACG will assist commanders with properly tagging unit equipment and supplies; processing the equipment into the appropriate AIS, and coordinates with the CRG to ensure the data is transmitted to the regional RF ITV server, the IGC, or subsequent system within the allotted timeframe, as specified in DTS.

-f.
+d.
 Supply support activity or other distribution activities.
-Supply support activity or other distribution activities are responsible for reporting receipt of cargo and the end of transit.
+Supply support activities (SSAs), depots, central receiving points, or other distribution activities are responsible for reporting receipt of cargo and the end of transit.
+SSAs are equipped with AIT devices capable of capturing data via AIS.

-g.
+e.
 Receiving unit.
-The receiving unit must ensure receipt of all shipments and passengers are documented in the appropriate AIS.
+The receiving unit must ensure receipt of all shipments is documented in the appropriate AIS.

 A related publication is a source of additional information.
-The user does not have to read a related publication to understand this publication.
+The user does not have to read it to understand this publication.
+DOD publications are available at http://www.dtic.mil/whs/directives/.

 This section contains no entries.

-DA forms are available on the Army Publishing Directorate Web site ( www.apd.army.mil ).
-DD forms are available from the OSD Web site ( http://www.dtic.mil/whs/directives/infomgt/forms/formsprogram.htm ).
+Unless otherwise indicated, DA forms are available on the Army Publishing Directorate Web site ( http://www.apd.army.mil ), and DD forms are available on the Office of the Secretary of Defense Web site ( http://www.dtic.mil/whs/directives/infomgt/forms/formsprogram.htm ).

 Army and Air Force Exchange Service